hacksparrow/apoc/README.md

 * Comments using `#`
 * JavaScript code within backticks
-* Variables within %% (when used as a node module)
+* Variables between %% (when used as a node module)
 * Multiple query statements in one file
 * Ability to include other ACF files